 5. Violet Bent Backwards Over the Grass by Lana Del Ray

 Lana Del Ray became a big name in the music industry after her debut album Born to Die dropped in 2012 and instantly earned her a loyal fan base.
-Since then, Del Ray has experimented in many other fields of artistry, so when she announced this poetic collection, her fans weren’t all that surprised.
-I like to call Violet Bent Backwards Over the Grass a “starter poetry kit,” perfect for those who like the idea of getting into poetry but can’t seem to get past the first line of a Shakespeare play without yawning.
+Since then, Del Ray has experimented in many other fields of artistry, so when she announced Violet Bent Backwards Over the Grass, her fans weren’t all that surprised.
+I like to call this collection a “starter poetry kit,” perfect for those who like the idea of getting into poetry but can’t seem to get past the first line of a Shakespeare play without yawning.
 Like her songs, many of the poems featured in the book are deeply rooted in Los Angeles, with themes of the idolized American Dream weaved throughout the collection.
 Every line is a direct insight into Del Ray’s mind, and she even goes as far as including draft versions alongside select poems.
 I recommend this to poetry lovers and newbies alike!

 6. Dune by Frank Herbert

-Here it is: the novel that hiked up standards for the whole science fiction genre from the moment of its arrival in 1965.
-I’ve been waiting for this classic to make a well-deserved reappearance for a long time, and with the film adaptation starring Timotheé Chalamet due to hit theaters by the end of this year, it seems as if the time has finally arrived.
-Dune, set roughly 20,000 years into the future, follows a young man named Paul Atreides on the desert planet of Arrakis.
-The planet is desolate and inhospitable, but what makes Arrakis desirable is its possession of the mélange drug known as the “Spice” that extends the lifespan and enhances the consciousness of all who partake in it.
+Here it is: The novel that hiked up standards for the whole science fiction genre from the moment of its arrival in 1965.
+I’ve been waiting for Dune to make a well-deserved reappearance for a long time, and with the film adaptation starring Timotheé Chalamet due to hit theaters by the end of this year, it seems as if the time has finally arrived.
+Set roughly 20,000 years into the future, the story follows a young man named Paul Atreides on the desert planet of Arrakis.
+The planet is desolate and inhospitable, but what makes Arrakis desirable is its possession of the mélange drug known as the “Spice” which extends the lifespan and enhances the consciousness of all who partake in it.
 I consider Dune a necessary read for anyone who considers themselves a Sci-Fi enthusiast, as well as any avid moviegoer who can’t miss what’s expected to be one of the biggest films of the year.

 7. A Matter of Death and Life by Irvin D. Yalom and Marilyn Yalom

-Irvin and Marilyn Yalom were real-life childhood best friends turned high school sweethearts who ended up being married for 65 years.
-Their novel A Matter of Death and Life offers readers firsthand accounts of their last few months together after Marilyn is diagnosed with cancer.
+Irvin and Marilyn Yalom were real-life childhood best friends turned high school sweethearts who were married for 65 years.
+Their novel A Matter of Death and Life offers readers firsthand accounts of their last few months together after Marilyn was diagnosed with cancer.
 The elderly couple’s raw love and true grief are displayed on every page like an open, bleeding wound that readers can’t seem to look away from.
 If you’re in the mood for a classic stare-at-the-ceiling-and-contemplate-life kind of cry, this book is a must!

 8. Call Me by Your Name by André Aciman